adiasg/kofta/README.md

 - **drand consensus**
-  - The IBFT protocol will form consensus over drand randomness for a given drand round number.
+  - The IBFT protocol will form consensus over drand randomness for a given drand round number
   - To launch a 4-node testnet, run `./start_drand_network.sh ROUND_DURATION DRAND_ROUND`, where:
     - `ROUND_DURATION` is the duration (in seconds) of the IBFT protocol round
     - `DRAND_ROUND` is the drand round number on whose output consensus will be formed